qanastek/sdialog/docs/sdialog/index.rst

 DialogGenerator
 ^^^^^^^^^^^^^^^

+The ``DialogGenerator`` class generates synthetic dialogues using an LLM, given dialogue details and output format.
+It supports arbitrary system and user prompts, output schemas, and reproducibility via seeding.

 - **Purpose:** Generates synthetic dialogues using an LLM, given dialogue details and output format.
 - **Features:**

   - Supports arbitrary system and user prompts.
   - Can be configured with output schemas (e.g., Pydantic models).
   - Handles seeding and prompt management for reproducibility.